The nodal line conjecture formulated by L. Payne in 1967 states that the nodal line of any second eigenfunction of the

 Following an argument used by Pleijel in a 1956 paper, it had been thought for a long time that such counterexamples

-techniques, we have now also showed that there also exist domains with a single hole for which the eigenfunction
+using quite different techniques, we have now also showed that there exist doubly-connected planar domains for which

-associated with the first nontrivial eigenvalue of the Neumann problem has a closed nodal line which does not touch
+the eigenfunction associated with the first nontrivial Neumann eigenvalue has a closed nodal line which does not touch

 the boundary.